 British Citizenship by Marriage

 If your partner is a British citizen and you see your future in the UK, you may be considering gaining British citizenship through marriage.
 This type of naturalisation application is dependent on satisfying a number of requirements, so it’s smart to seek legal help when you begin your application.
-Latitude Law has helped a wealth of people successfully gain citizenship through marriage, and will be happy to assist you through the process.
+Latitude Law has helped a wealth of people successfully gain citizenship through marriage and will be happy to assist you through the process.

-Who can apply for citizenship by marriage?
+Who can apply for Citizenship by Marriage?

 • Be over the age of 18